wusai2333/trib/doc/lab2.md

 3:

 - No network communication errors will occur.
-- Once a backend or a keeper starts, it will remain online forever.
+- Once a back-end or a keeper starts, it will remain online forever.
-- The system will always start in the following order: the backends, the keeper, then all the frontends.
+- The system will always start in the following order: the back-ends, the keeper, then all the front-ends.
-- The `trib.Storage` used in the backend will return every `Clock()` call in less than 1 second.
+- The `trib.Storage` used in the back-end will return every `Clock()` call in less than 1 second.
-- In the `trib.Storage` used in the backend, all IO on a single process are serialized (and hence the interface provides sequential consistency).
+- In the `trib.Storage` used in the back-end, all IO on a single process are serialized (and hence the interface provides sequential consistency).
 Each visit to a key (e.g. checking if a key exist, locating its corresponding value, iterating over a number of keys) will take less than 1 millisecond.
   Reads and writes of 1MB of data or less as a value (in a list or a string) will take less than 1 millisecond.
 Note that `Keys()` and `ListKeys()` might take a longer time to complete because it needs to scan over all the keys.
-- All the frontends, the backends and the keeper will be running on the lab machines.
+- All the front-ends, the back-ends and the keeper will be running on the lab machines.
-- Although the Tribbler frontends can be killed at any time, the killing won't happen very often (less than once per second).
+- Although the Tribbler front-ends can be killed at any time, the killing won't happen very often (less than once per second).

 Again, some of these assumptions won't stay true for Lab 3, so try to avoid